Osiris-Team/AutoPlug-Client/README.md

 ## AutoPlug-Client | Contribute
 If you never contributed before read [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) article.
 If you are planing to do big changes, create an issue first, where you explain what you want to do.
-Othervise just remember to have logical commit messages and fun :smirk:
+Othervise just remember to have logical commit messages and do your pull requests on the 'beta' branch.

 ## AutoPlug-Client | Workflow
 ![Build test](https://github.com/Osiris-Team/AutoPlug-Client/workflows/Build%20test/badge.svg)